TOP

 2022 4,288.59 621.99 565.92 830.23 1,452.22 6,306.73 23.0%

-1. The waste from the headquarters is processed by the building management unit altogether, and the waste from trains is included in that from stations or maintenance depots for processing altogether, so the relevant data has been included in this table.
+1. The waste from the headquarters office is processed by the building management unit altogether, and the waste from trains is included in that from stations or maintenance depots for processing altogether, so the relevant data has been included in this table.

 2. “Hazardous industrial waste” is nickel-cadmium batteries.